-The Government of Lesotho currently plays a pivotal role in providing political leadership in the delivery of HIV/ AIDS and other health services.
+The GoL currently plays a pivotal role in providing political leadership in the delivery of HIV/ AIDS and other health services.
 The national response to HIV service delivery in Lesotho was the mandate of the National AIDS Commission (NAC).
-However, due to a recent reorganization assessment report the GOL has decided to downsize and restructure the NAC.
-This exercise also comes at a time when the NAC just completed the development of the 2011-2015 National HIV Strategy.
-PEPFAR will continue to work closely with the Office of the Prime Minister to ensure that the new NAC structure will function and provide national guidance to the HIV/AIDS response in Lesotho.
-PEPFAR Lesotho will continue to implement the National HIV Strategy 2011-2015 through strategies and activities planned in the partnership framework.
-The PEPFAR team is also a voting member of the Country Coordinating Mechanism (CCM) and works closely with civil society, UN agencies, other development partners, Ministry of Finance and MOHSW to ensure effective an timely disbursement of GF funding.
-The
+However, since being disbanded in 2011, a replacement structure has not yet been established.
+The USG team will continue to work closely with the Office of the Prime Minister and development partners to ensure that the new NAC structure will provide national guidance to the HIV response in Lesotho.
+In the interim, PEPFAR Lesotho will continue to implement in line with the National HIV Strategy 2011-2015, as per the technical assistance model implemented by PEPFAR Lesotho since 2006.